scalalandio/chimney/docs/docs/troubleshooting.md

 Already using Chimney and you've got some issues?
 This page might help you with it.

+## Goals and non-goals

+While Chimney is usually used to convert one piece of immutable data into another piece of immutable data, not every time you are working with immutable values you need Chimney.

+The main goal of Chimney is minimizing the amount of code you have to write to convert a value of one type (known at compile time) into a value of another type (also known at compile time).
+While there are Patchers, their goal is to update one value, using another value and nothing more.

+If you:

+  - receive some unstructured, raw input value (String, InputStream, binary data, ...) you are not looking for Chimney when it comes to parsing it - you need a parser library.
+Maybe it will be a JSON parser, or something you could build with parser combinators, or a code generated with Interface Description Language (IDL) like Protocol Buffers, Swagger or AsyncAPI.
+    - However, if you parse raw data into some structured data, that structured data can be used by Chimney to convert into e.g. domain model
+  - want to update immutable data by passing some path to the updated field and then provide a value - you need a lens library like Quicklens or Monocle
+  - want to limit the amount of tests written and are wondering if automatic generation of such an important code is safe - you need to ask yourself: would you have the same dilemma if you were asked about generating JSON codecs?
+    Would you wonder if you need to test them?
+(In our experience, yes).
+Could you remove the need to test them if you mandated the code to be always/never generated?
+(In our experience, whether its generated or written by hand you want to test it).
+    - You can however avoid testing someone else's library if you use Chimney in place, in some service, and then test that service's behavior or if you create in your DTO model `def toDomain = this.transformInto[DomainModel]`.
+      You can utilize code generation without making your application's type signatures depend on someone else's types.

 ## Migration from 0.7.x to 0.8.0

 Version 0.8.0 is the first version that cleaned up the API.
 It introduced several breaking changes.